Gilligan's Island: Casting

-Tina Louise clashed with producer Sherwood Schwartz because she initially believed that she was hired as the central character.
+Tina Louise clashed with producer Sherwood Schwartz because she initially believed she was hired as the central character.
 The character of Ginger was originally written as a hard-nosed, sharp-tongued temptress, but Louise argued that this portrayal was too harsh and refused to play her as written.
 A compromise was reached; Louise agreed to play Ginger as a Marilyn Monroe/Jayne Mansfield type.
-Her temperament reportedly made her difficult to work with, but when it came time to shoot, she was always professional.
-Louise continued to disagree with producers over her role and was the only cast member who refused to appear in any of the three post-series TV movies, saying that the role had killed her career as a serious actress.
-After many years of distancing herself from the show, she appeared in a reunion of the cast on a late-night television talk show in 1988 and on an episode of Roseanne in 1995 when the Roseanne cast re-enacted Gilligan's Island.
+Her temperament reportedly made her difficult to work with, but she was always professional when it came time to shoot.
+Louise continued to disagree with producers over her role and was the only cast member who refused to appear in any of the three post-series TV movies.
+After many years of distancing herself from the show, she appeared in a reunion of the cast on two television talk shows in 1982 and 1988 and on an episode of Roseanne in 1995 when the Roseanne cast re-enacted Gilligan's Island.
 In the pilot episode, the character of Ginger was played by actress Kit Smythe.

-John Gabriel was originally cast as the academic character, a high school teacher.
+Russell Johnson played the part of the Professor.
+John Gabriel was initially cast as the academic character, a high school teacher.
 After testing, the network didn't believe the character scored well with the audience.
-Auditions were held for the revised role of the Professor, which included Dabney Coleman, but was ultimately won by Russell Johnson.
-Prior to his acting career, Johnson had served as a bombardier in 44 combat missions over the Pacific during World War II.
+Auditions were held for the revised role of the Professor, which included Dabney Coleman, but the part was ultimately won by Russell Johnson.
+Before his acting career, Johnson had served as a bombardier in 44 combat missions over the Pacific during World War II.
 On March 4, 1945, the B-25 he was flying as the navigator was shot down, killing the copilot and breaking both of Johnson's ankles.
-At the time of his audition he was working in film and not very interested in a television show unless it was going to be his own.
-His film career had been going well, tallying several science fiction and western film credits, including a role opposite Ronald Reagan in the 1953 film Law and Order.
-In addition to film, Johnson had landed roles on multiple popular television series such as The Adventures of Superman, The Twilight Zone and The Outer Limits.
-With six other leads, his agent had to talk him into going to the audition, but after meeting Sherwood Schwartz, he started to warm up to the idea of playing the Professor.
-In discussing his role, he laughingly said he was unsure what was more difficult, remembering the Professor's technically oriented lines, or looking up what they meant.
+At the time of his audition, he worked primarily in movies and was not very interested in a television show unless he would be the leading character.
+His film career had been going well, tallying several science fiction and Western film credits, including a role opposite Ronald Reagan in the 1953 film Law and Order.
+In addition to movies, Johnson had landed roles in multiple popular television series such as The Adventures of Superman, The Twilight Zone and The Outer Limits.
+Johnson was initially reluctant to accept the role of the Professor as he felt it wasn't good for him, but with six other leads, his agent had to talk him into going to the audition, but after meeting Sherwood Schwartz, he started to warm up to the idea of playing the Professor.
+In discussing his role, he laughingly said he was unsure what was more difficult, remembering the Professor's technically oriented lines or looking up what they meant.